Raj Singh (businessman)

-Sukhraj 'Raj' Singh (born 17 October 1964) is an Indian businessman based in the Tees Valley and proprietor of the multimillion-pound Prestige Group.
+Raj Singh (born 17 October 1964) is an Indian businessman based in England's Tees Valley.
+He is the owner of the Prestige Group and of National League football club Hartlepool United.

-Care homes
+Early and personal life

+Singh was born in October 1964.
+He is married to wife Manjit; the couple have two sons and two daughters together.

+In March 2022, in response to the 2022 Russian invasion of Ukraine, Singh pledged £250,000 towards an appeal for those affected by the war.

+Business interests

-Indian-born Singh is owner of the Stockton based Prestige Group.
-His business interests include a number of residential care homes, a construction company and investment properties across the UK.
+Indian-born Singh is owner of the Stockton-based Prestige Group.
+His business interests include some residential care homes, a construction company and investment properties across the UK.

+He started out in business owning an off-licence in Redcar.
+During the 1980s, Singh began building a property portfolio in Teesside.
+Singh purchased his first care home in 1994 which was in Middlesbrough.
+As well as being the owner of Prestige Group, Singh also runs housing development firm Redcastle Homes.

 Football

+Darlington F.C.

 Singh became vice-chairman of Darlington Football Club in October 2008, appointed by then chairman of the club George Houghton until the club went into administration in February 2009.
 On 28 May, it was announced that he was taking over the club as chairman.

-On 7 August, Darlington came out of administration and were given permission by the Football League for Singh to take over as new owner and chairman of the club.
+On 7 August 2009, Darlington came out of administration and were given permission by the Football League for Singh to take over as new owner and chairman of the club.
 Singh, together with previous owner Houghton, were confident enough to appoint manager Colin Todd in the interim period, as well as sanctioning contracts for a new playing squad.
 Shortly after Todd was handed a permanent deal Singh sacked Todd after he failed to win any of his first nine games and appointed Steve Staunton as his second permanent appointment.

-In early 2012 Singh decided to cut his losses and placed Darlington Football Club into administration, 7 months after the FA Trophy victory at Wembley in May 2011.
+In early 2012, Singh decided to cut his losses and placed Darlington Football Club into administration, seven months after the FA Trophy victory at Wembley in May 2011.